-His red brick house was located on the northwest corner of Dakota and Lake Streets.
+At one point he built a red brick house on the northwest corner of Dakota and Lake Streets.
 It was torn down in the early 1930s after laying vacant for years.
 You can see the home in the background of the picture below, behind the gas pumps at Christy’s corner.
 Kids in the photo are Janet Christy and Don Swenson.

 Hamilton was one of the instigators behind the incorporation of the Village.
 He was elected President of the Village Council (Mayor) on December 6, 1886 and took office on December 10.
 He held that position until 1894, and again in 1895-97 and 1899-1900.

-In 1892 Joseph Hamilton built the brick, two-story Hamilton Building on Broadway [6509 Walker Street].
+In 1892 he built the brick, two-story Hamilton Building on Broadway [6509 Walker Street].

-Joseph Hamilton was a member of many civic and fraternal organizations, including the Patrons of Husbandry (the Grange), the Good Templars, and the Patriotic Order Sons of America.
+Joseph Hamilton was a member of many civic and fraternal organizations, the Good Templars and the Patriotic Order Sons of America.

 Hamilton married three times.
-He married first wife was Olivia Pratt (b.
-Clinton, Maine), daughter of Job and Mary Pratt, in March 1858.
+He married first wife Olivia Pratt (born in Clinton, Maine), daughter of Job and Mary Pratt, in March 1858.
 Olivia and Joseph’s children were:

 - Lincoln, who shows up in the Census as being born in 1855.
 He does not show up again and he may not be a son but another relative of the Hamiltons.

-- Chesley, born November 24, 1859 – perhaps the first white child born in the area that would become SLP.
-Chesley’s marriage to Rebecca Hunter (1859-1940) on October 17, 1888 in Union Church was said to be the first in the incorporated village.
+- Chesley Lincoln Hamilton, born November 24, 1859 – perhaps the first white child born in the area that would become SLP.
+Chesley’s marriage to Rebecca Hunter (1859-1940) on October 17, 1888, in Union Church was said to be the first in the incorporated Village.
 Their children were Martha (born 1889), Clifford (born 1891), and Ada (born 1893).
 Before 1933, when the Park’s street names were changed, West 35th Street was known as Chesley Ave.
-Chesley served as Sheriff of Hennepin County and died suddenly in 1913.
+Chesley served as Sheriff of Hennepin County and died suddenly on October 4, 1913.